MahmoudDawoodSWE/chatServer/README.md

 The server provides console output to provide information about its status, including the acceptance of new connections, reading and writing data from and to sockets, and closure of client connections.
 Error handling mechanisms are in place to handle any failures and ensure smooth operation.

-To use the event-driven chat server, compile the source code, run the compiled executable with the desired port number as a command-line parameter, and connect to the server using a suitable chat client application.
-Messages exchanged between clients will be forwarded by the server to all connected clients, creating a real-time chat experience.

-# Event-Driven Chat Server

 ## Background

 In this exercise, you will implement an event-driven chat server.
 The function of the chat server is to forward each incoming message to all client connections (i.e., to all clients) except for the client connection over which the message was received.
 The challenge in such a server lies in implementing this behavior in an entirely event-driven manner without the use of threads.